-- Low-contaminant fish, like the fish found in Lopez Lake, are an important part of a healthy, well-balanced diet.
+- Low-contaminant fish are an important part of a healthy, well-balanced diet.
 The American Heart Association recommends eating at least two servings of fish each week. - Fish are a good source of protein and vitamins, and are a primary dietary source of heart-healthy omega-3 fatty acids.
 Eating low-contaminant fish while pregnant may help the baby's brain develop.

-Which chemicals are of concern for people eating fish from Lopez Lake?
+Which chemicals are of concern for people eating fish from Prado Lake?